Ludwig von Henk: Naval career

 Henk was born in Anklam, Province of Pomerania.
 He began his career in merchant ships, making journeys to Brazil, the Mediterranean, and the Black Sea.
 In 1844, he was promoted to captain.
 After the establishment of the Prussian Navy in 1849, he entered as an auxiliary officer, becoming a Kapitänleutnant (KL—Captain Lieutenant) in 1855 and a Korvettenkapitän (Corvette Captain) in 1859.
 From August to October 1858, he commanded the aviso Grille.

 In 1861 he went to Berlin as the head of the Hydrographic Bureau in the Prussian War Ministry.
 In 1865, he became captain of the steam corvette SMS Nymphe, which was sent to the Mediterranean.

 During the Austro-Prussian War of 1866, Henk was commander of the Prussian North Sea Fleet.

 Over the winter of 1866–1867, Henk commanded the steam frigate Gazelle on a cruise to the Mediterranean, in company with the gunboat Blitz.
 Gazelle struck a merchant ship in Constantinople in February 1867; Henk had been asleep at the time of the collision and the investigation placed the blame for it on his executive officer, KL Johannes Weickhmann.
-The Admiralty recalled aGazelle in April due to the damage sustained in the accident.
+The Admiralty recalled Gazelle in April due to the damage sustained in the accident.

 In 1867 was promoted to the rank of Kapitän zur See (Captain at Sea).

 During the Franco-Prussian War of 1870–1871, he commanded the armored frigate König Wilhelm, part of the North Sea squadron commanded by Konteradmiral (Rear Admiral) Eduard von Jachmann.
 The Prussian fleet sortied only twice to attack the French blockade fleet in the North Sea, in early August and 11 September 1870, but on both occasions the fleet failed to locate any French vessels.
 For much of the war, König Wilhelm struggled with machinery problems that left her confined to port.